-[See also: “How we learn things”; “How do we acquire superstitions, phobias and OCDs?”]
+[See also: “How we learn things”; “Classical Conditioning”; “How do we acquire superstitions, phobias and OCDs?”]

 The first thing to understand is that fears and anxieties are a universal part of everyday life.
-Every living creature capable of having fear and anxiety does so – because fear of (and anxiety about) dangerous things is a fantastic asset in helping us to survive.
+Every living creature capable of having fear and anxiety has them.
+This is because fear of (and anxiety about) dangerous things is a fantastic asset in helping us to survive.

 A second important thing to note is the intimate relationship between fear, anxiety and pain.
 Fear and anxiety hurt.
 They motivate animals (including humans) to escape from and avoid things that cause fear and anxiety.